Performing Arts in Libraries (PALS)

 Performance Friday, July 24 at 4:00p.m.

-Performing Arts in Libraries (PALS) is a free after-school program for children between the ages of 7-11 with Studio Playground and Community Libraries of Providence.
-Students attend weekly classes as they adapt a children's book into a play using movement & improvisation for a performance at Smith Hill Library located at 31 Candace Street in Providence on Thursday July 2 at 4:00pm.
+Performing Arts in Libraries (PALS) is a free program for children ages 7-11 with Studio Playground and Community Libraries of Providence.
+Over the course of one week, students adapt a children's book into a play using movement & improvisation.
+Each week ends with a performance at Smith Hill Library located at 31 Candace Street in Providence.
+Performances occur Thursday July 2 at 4:00pm and Friday July 24 at 4:00pm.

 Acceptance, Empowerment & Performing Arts